nvdaaddons/DevGuide/readme.md

 * valueChange: The value of the control such as text of a field has changed.
 * stateChange: Useful to keep track of whether check boxes, buttons and other control's state (checked, selected, etc.) has changed.
 * foreground: the object we're interested in has become the foreground window of the program.

+### Other components ###

+Besides objects, scripts and events, you can add other components in your add-on for working with specific controls.
+For example, you can use a textInfo module (such as NVDAObjects.NvDAObjectTextInfo) for working with text in edit fields and other controls, or use external modules from third-party developers for specialized tasks such as windows registry access (_winreg) and others.
+You can also use Python's built-in modules (such as time, functools, etc.) for advanced operations.

 ### Let's build an add-on ###